Tech-at-DU/BotShop-iOS/02-Navigation-Setup/README.md

----
-title: "Navigating Between Pages With Tabbar"
+# Navigating Between Pages With Tabbar
-slug: navigating-between-pages
----

 In this section we will be incorporating agile development by setting up all the pages all at once and building out the navigation between pages in the app.